antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 If all is working fine, you should see blocks being created in your terminal.

-To see what's happening with a better GUI, you can head to: https://polkadot.js.org/apps/ and switch to Local Node.
+To see what's happening with a more slick UI, head to: https://polkadot.js.org/apps/ and switch to Local Node.

 # 3. Importing a new pallet
 We'll be importing a number of dependencies to implement the [``pallets_contracts``](https://substrate.dev/rustdocs/v2.0.0/pallet_contracts/index.html) pallet.
 These will be: